sjbylo/example-bash-operator/README.md

 ## Start the Operator in Kubernetes

-To allow the Operator to access the Kubernetes API, this is one quick way of allowing it:
+To allow the Operator to access the Kubernetes API, this is one quick way of allowing it on OpenShift:

 ```
 oc policy add-role-to-user cluster-admin -z default